-Latex is a water-based paint that is easy to apply and dries fast.
-But, sometimes, you will face different problems before, during, and after applying it.
-So, we will list the fixes for different latex paint problems.
+Latex paint is water-based, easy to apply, colorful, and dries fast.
+But, sometimes, you will face different problems before, during, and after applying the paint.

 - Scrape off the finish from the surface.